The Hacktron REST API authenticates every request with an organization‑scoped API key sent in theDocumentation Index

 - Scoped — each key declares one or more scopes (

-read, write, delete) that gate which endpoints it can call.
+read,write,delete) that gate which endpoints it can call.

 Creating an API key

 API keys are created from the Hacktron dashboard.
-You must have the Admin or Owner role in the organization you are creating a key for.
+You must have the Admin or Owner role in the organization you are creating a key for.- Sign in to app.hacktron.ai and switch to the organization you want the key to belong to.

 - Open Settings → API keys.